Flu shot: Your best bet for avoiding influenza

 When is the flu vaccine available?

 You can benefit from the vaccine even if you don't get it until after the flu season starts.
-It's usually best for people in the United States to get their flu vaccine by the end of October.
-However, you can still protect yourself against late flu outbreaks if you get the vaccine in February or later.
+It's usually best for people in the United States to get the flu vaccine in September and October.
+Aim to get it by the end of October.
+But you can still protect yourself against late flu outbreaks if you get the vaccine in February or later.

 Why do I need to get vaccinated every year?

-When you get vaccinated, your immune system produces antibodies to protect you from the viruses included in the vaccine.
+When you get vaccinated, your immune system makes antibodies to protect you from the viruses included in the vaccine.
 But antibody levels may decline over time — another reason to get a flu shot every year.